 (f) Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne;

 (g) The prompt removal from paved streets of earth or other material that does or may become airborne.

+(5) If requested by DEQ, the owner or operator must develop a fugitive emission control plan, including but not limited to the work practices in section (4) above, that will prevent any visible emissions from leaving the property of a source for more than six minutes in any hour.
+Visible emissions are determined by EPA Method 22 at the downwind property boundary.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]